 But if it’s entertainment you’ve come for, you won’t be disappointed with a variety of opera and ballet performances and, if you’re happy to stand, they offer cheap tickets available 80 minutes before each concert.
 For more information click here.

 Vienna in 2 days: Day Two

 Another imperial residence of monarchs of old, Schonbrunn Palace is a beautiful example of Baroque architecture.
-Inside there are state rooms and apartments typical of 18th century lifestyles of royalty.
+Inside there are staterooms and apartments typical of the 18th-century lifestyles of royalty.

 Outside there are extensive grounds with fountains and a botanical garden, a maze to wander through, and, at certain times of the year, the flowers in bloom are a sight to see.

-Audio guides are available to discover the history of the building and gardens, and there’s a cafe which sells the most delicious strudel and coffee.
+Audio guides are available to discover the history of the building and gardens, and there’s a cafe that sells the most delicious strudel and coffee.

 Located in the southeast of the city is the Belvedere Museum, an impressive structure in itself, but the gardens alone are worth the trip for the fountains and waterfalls, sculptures, and iron gates and they are a peaceful place to enjoy your surroundings.
 There are two Baroque palaces that house a spectacular collection of artwork including a varied and stunning exhibit by Gustav Klimt.

 In the heart of the city is Naschmarkt, a colourful landmark of Vienna, right in the heart of the city.
 There are over 100 stalls selling a wonderful range of meats, cheeses, herbs, spices and much more.
 It’s an amazing atmosphere, busy with locals and tourists shopping for groceries, or just strolling through and tasting what’s on offer.